bralri/bralri/src/blog/how-i-made-build-a-vessel.md

 <br>

 <p>I would like to add functionality which is in the original DragControls example which allows you to select multiple objects and add them to a group.
-This means that when you add join models into a group, when you drag them they move as one group.
+This means that when you add models to join into a group, when you drag them they move all move together as one.
 I think this would improve the usabilty of the application and make it easier to position in-progress or finished vessels.</p>

 <br>
 <br>